Differences Between 2D Rendering and 3D Rendering

 In 3D rendering, the software calculates the position, color, and intensity of light sources, as well as the surface properties of objects, such as texture, reflection, and refraction.
 By employing techniques like ray tracing or rasterization, the software determines how light rays interact with virtual objects to produce accurate shadows, highlights, and reflections, resulting in lifelike imagery.

 Artists and designers can manipulate virtual cameras within the software to control perspective, framing, and composition, allowing for the creation of compelling visual narratives.
-Additionally, advanced rendering techniques like global illumination and ambient occlusion further enhance realism by simulating indirect lighting and shadowing effects.
+Additionally, advanced rendering techniques like global illumination and ambient occlusion further improve realism by simulating indirect lighting and shadowing effects.

 Role of 3D Rendering in Architecture